MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 This procedure involves uploading certain artifacts to IBM® PureApplication® System such as the required application and adapter.
 Before you begin, ensure that the artifacts are available for upload.

 If you are running the System Monitoring for WebSphere Application Server shared service, the MobileFirst runtime environment might fail to start correctly when you deploy the pattern.
 If possible, stop the shared service before you continue with this procedure.
-If you cannot stop the shared service, you might need to restart the IBM MobileFirst™ Platform runtime from the WebSphere Application Server administrative console to fix the problem.
+If you cannot stop the shared service, you might need to restart the IBM MobileFirst Foundation runtime from the WebSphere Application Server administrative console to fix the problem.
 For more information, see [MobileFirst runtime synchronization limitation with WebSphere Application Server Network Deployment](#mobilefirst-runtime-synchronization-limitation-with-websphere-application-server-network-deployment).

 **Important token licensing restriction:** This pattern template does not support token licensing.
 You must be using perpetual licensing when you deploy patterns based on the MobileFirst Platform (WAS ND) pattern template.